How To Survive Tech Layoffs: Before, During, And After They Happen

 advertising privacy laws

-They still had the users and the ad space available, but advertisers could no longer target as precisely or even specific segments of their customer base, meaning ad costs rose, and at the same time, they couldn’t accurately track conversion events, so even if their ads were working, they couldn’t tell or manage budgets.
+Well, the platforms still had the users and the ad space available, but advertisers could no longer target as precisely or even specific segments of their customer base.
+This meant that ad costs rose, and at the same time, they couldn’t accurately track conversion events, so even if their ads were working, they couldn’t tell or manage budgets.

 iOS mobile privacy tracking